-There are no other new accounting pronouncements that are expected to have a material impact on our condensed consolidated financial statements.
+All other new accounting pronouncements that have been issued, but not yet effective are currently being evaluated and at this time are not expected to have a material impact on our condensed consolidated financial statements.

 3. Revenue

 The following table presents the components of our revenue: